 Policy first is a distinguishing tenet for Anchore as a product in today’s container security marketplace.
 When it comes to policy, we at Anchore receive a lot of questions from customers regarding different compliance standards, guidelines, and how the Anchore platform can help meet their requirements which remain a priority.
-Today, we will review our Top 3 (in no particular order) Policy and Compliance questions we receive to demonstrate how Anchore can alleviate some of policy/compliance woes when choosing a container security tool to bring into your tech stack.
+Today, we will review our top three (in no particular order) policy and compliance questions we receive to demonstrate how Anchore can alleviate some of policy/compliance woes when choosing a container security tool to bring into your tech stack.

 We receive a lot of questions regarding how Anchore can help different organizations meet compliance baselines that deal heavily with the implementation of NIST 800-53 controls.
-As a result, we talk about a lot of controls we satisfy in our Federal Whitepaper here.
+As a result, we talk about a lot of controls we satisfy in our federal white paper on container security.
 At a high level, Anchore helps organizations satisfy requirements for RA-5: Vulnerability Scanning, SI-2 Flaw Remediation, CA-7 Continuous Monitoring.

 However, Anchore does more than just help organizations with vulnerability scanning and policy enforcement with containers.
 As a part of our process, Anchore provides an in-depth inspection of the image as they pass through Anchore analyzers that enforce whitelisted and blacklisted attributes such as ports/protocols, types of images, and types of OS as described in our previous blog post.
 Anchore Enterprise users can customize and enforce whitelisting/blacklisting within the Anchore Enterprise UI, navigating to the Whitelists tab will show the lists of whitelists that are present in the current DoD security policies bundle.